Mercedes S63 AMG review

 AMG has a long history of working its magic on big Mercedes saloons.
 Its first race car was a 300 SEL powered by a 6.8-litre V8.
 Nicknamed the Red Pig due to its paint colour and appetite for fuel and tyres, it finished second in the 1971 Spa 24 Hours.
 It proved to be the template for big Benz saloons with powerful V8 engines that continues today with the new S63 AMG.

 In the UK the S63 will make up a very small fraction of total sales, which is why it's only available in rear-wheel drive form, with the extended wheelbase for maximum possible legroom.
+It comes as a saloon (seen here) as well as in Coupe and Cabriolet bodystyles.

 European buyers have the option of a new 4MATIC four-wheel drive version but this gets a different suspension system to cope with the added bulk and weight of the system.
 This version of the S-Class also gets bespoke styling tweaks and lightweight upgrades that make it 100kgs lighter than the previous version.